 Overnight guests of the same sex may not stay more than three consecutive nights (Friday, Saturday, & Sunday nights ONLY) or more than six nights in a semester.
 Overnight guests of the same sex are allowed only with the approval of all roommates.
 Guests of the opposite sex are not allowed to stay past established visitation hours.
-All guests must complete visitation request form with the Office of Residence Life located at the Hodo front desk.

-Husky Village
+Husky Village and Hodo